Construction Insurance & Contractor’s Insurance Rundownsiadmin December 6, 2018

 Below are the most common types of construction insurance.

 -Umbrella liability.
-An umbrella policy supplements a CGL policy.
+An umbrella policy supplements a CGL and Business Auto policy.
 It is best for large contractors that need extra protection.

--Professional liability.
-Professional liability protects the design professional.
-It is becoming more common for contractors because of their design-build workloads.
+-Professional liability (Contractors E&O).
+Professional liability traditionally protects the design professional, but it is becoming more common for contractors because of their design-build workloads.

 No matter how large or small a job is, it’s important to be fully protected before placing a bid.
 Construction is an extremely demanding profession, and having the right insurance coverage protects you, your assets and your company.
 To learn more about construction insurance, contractor insurance and any other policies that can make your job safer, contact Soden Insurance today.